-The series of insightful and in-depth military history seminars by Military History & Heritage Victoria Inc. (MHHV) continue in 2017 The seminars are held at the Pompey Elliott Memorial Hall in Camberwell.
+The series of insightful and in-depth military history seminars by Military History & Heritage Victoria Inc. (MHHV) continue in 2018 The presentations are held at the Pompey Elliott Memorial Hall in Camberwell.
 The RSL doors are open from 6.30PM for a 7PM start.

 Doors open at 6.30PM